MapsPeople/docs/src/content/cms/media-library.md

   order: 10
 ---

 The Media Library is a new feature in the MapsIndoors CMS, replacing the Icon Manager that was used before.
 All features of the Icon Manager are present in the Media Library, but with new and improved functionality.
-The Media Library lets you upload and manage media files to use in the MapsIndoors CMS, for example to use custom icons for Locations, or to place images of logos on the map.
+The Media Library lets you upload and manage media files to use in the MapsIndoors CMS, for example the use of custom icons for Locations, or to place images of logos on the map.
 The Media Library can be accessed through the Display Settings panel, and the App Categories page.

 **INSERT SCREENSHOT**